-In History students investigate 'Rights and Freedoms' to compare struggles experienced in America and Australia.
-Students study Australia's involvement in conflicts over time and examine the causes, effects and significance of events such as the Holocaust.
-Kokoda, and Vietnam.
-Post-war migration is studied in the context of Australia's changing migration patterns, the 'White Australia Policy', 'Populate or Perish', assimilation and multiculturalism.
+Students investigate 'Rights and Freedoms' to compare the struggles, historically and contemporary, experienced in America and Australia.
+Students study Australia's involvement in conflicts of World War 2 and examine the causes and significance of events such as the Holocaust, Kokoda, the use of the Atomic Bomb and the experiences of Prisoners of War.
+Pop Culture is also explored as students gain an understanding of how changing fads and styles influenced the direction of music, cinema, fashion, family life, food, entertainment, employment and technology, from the 1950's to contemporary times, from a local and global perspective.
 The course focuses on developing understanding, research skills and analysis of source materials.